-After this I went back to the front panel and carefully applied a sticker as a final touch.
+After this I went back to the front panel and carefully applied a sticker, made out of transparent laser printer foil, as a final touch.

-I made it out of transparent laser printer foil.
-Even though i applied it really carfully, i was unable to get a bubble free result, which is, unfortunately, clearly visible upon closer inspection.
+Even though i applied it very carfully, i was unable to get a bubble free result, which is unfortunately clearly visible upon closer inspection.
 The foil does also not stick to the corners very well, so i can not really recommend this solution.

 It could probably be done with a better sticker, or , if you are good at drawing, you could add the numbers with a sharpie.

 Now we have all of the components and can assemble our clock.

 We start by putting the light guide and the front panel together.
 After all 4 bolts are in, we align the two panels and then tighten them.
 A couple of nuts later comes the light panel, where we have to take a look at the direction.
 The cable should be at the top.